lagom/lagom/docs/manual/java/guide/production/ProductionOverview.md

 }
 ```

-## Using static values for services and Cassandra to simulate a managed runtime
+## Using static values for services and Cassandra

-While we would never advise using static service locations in production, to simulate a working Lagom system in the absence of a managed runtime, you can deploy Lagom systems to static locations by using static configuration.
+You can deploy Lagom systems to static locations by using static configuration.
 When using static service location, you can also hardcode Cassandra locations.
-To achieve this, you will need to:
+To achieve this, follow these steps:

 1. Specify service locations in `application.conf`.
 2. Bind the `ConfigurationServiceLocator` in your Guice module.
 3. Optionally add Cassandra locations in `application.conf`.

-The  [`ConfigurationServiceLocator`](api/index.html?com/lightbend/lagom/javadsl/client/ConfigurationServiceLocator.html) reads the service locator configuration out of Lagom's `application.conf` file.
+The [`ConfigurationServiceLocator`](api/index.html?com/lightbend/lagom/javadsl/client/ConfigurationServiceLocator.html) reads the service locator configuration from Lagom's `application.conf` file.
 Here is an example that specifies static locations for two Lagom services:

 ```
 lagom.services {